pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       If the class has instances, the command is rejected, unless the --include-instances option is specified, in which case the instances are also deleted.

       If other classes in that namespace depend on the class to be deleted, the command is rejected.
-Dependencies that are considered for this purpose are subclasses, referencing classes and embedding classes (EmbeddedInstance qualifier only).
+Dependencies considered for this purpose are subclasses, referencing classes and embedding classes (EmbeddedInstance qualifier only).